mathiasjepsen/PythonFinalProject/README.md

 2. You will be asked to input the type of item you are searching for (album/artist/playlist/track)

-3. You will need to provide your spotify authentification token as explained here
+3. You will need to provide your spotify authentification token as explained in [Personal Information]

 4. You will be given a list with artists to choose from